DataFire/Integrations/integrations/generated/google_monitoring/README.md

   * metricKind `string` (values: METRIC_KIND_UNSPECIFIED, GAUGE, DELTA, CUMULATIVE): Whether the metric records instantaneous values, changes to a value, etc. Some combinations of metric_kind and value_type might not be supported.
   * name `string`: The resource name of the metric descriptor.
   * type `string`: The metric type, including its DNS name prefix.
 The type is not URL-encoded.
 All user-defined custom metric types have the DNS name custom.googleapis.com.
 Metric types should use a natural hierarchical grouping.
 For example:
-  * unit `string`: The unit in which the metric value is reported.
-It is only applicable if the value_type is INT64, DOUBLE, or DISTRIBUTION.
-The supported units are a subset of The Unified Code for Units of Measure (http://unitsofmeasure.org/ucum.html) standard:Basic units (UNIT)
+  * unit `string`: Optional.
+The unit in which the metric value is reported.
+For example, kBy/s means kilobytes/sec, and 1 is the dimensionless unit.
+The supported units are a subset of The Unified Code for Units of Measure standard (http://unitsofmeasure.org/ucum.html).<br><br> This field is part of the metric's documentation, but it is ignored by Stackdriver.
   * valueType `string` (values: VALUE_TYPE_UNSPECIFIED, BOOL, INT64, DOUBLE, STRING, DISTRIBUTION, MONEY): Whether the measurement is an integer, a floating-point number, etc. Some combinations of metric_kind and value_type might not be supported.

 ### MonitoredResource